filobot/docs/modules/reports.md

 # About the module

-This module will allow you to report to other members and send them to a report channel.
+This module will allow users to report the bad behavior of other users of the server.

 > We recommend using this module if you manage a community.
 {.is-success}